Chapter 1: One Final Sunset

 This time, Kairi responded.
 “So, suppose you get to another world.”
 She giggled.
 “What would you do there?”

 What would he do?
 Riku hesitated.
-Countless worlds lay beyond the horizon, just waiting to be explored.
+Many worlds lay beyond the horizon, just waiting to be explored.
 At the same time, those worlds remained a complete mystery.
 He didn’t know what to expect.

 “Well, I haven’t really thought about it.
 It’s just…”